Income protection insurance

 If we decide that you shouldn’t have stopped paying the benefits, we’ll tell you to reinstate the claim, bringing it up to date (again, with interest).

 Many income protection policies contain a ‘waiver of premium’ or ‘premium protection’ clause.
-This means a customer doesn’t have to pay further premium payments while receiving benefits.
+This means a customer doesn’t have to pay further premium payments while getting benefits.
 So we may also tell you to refund (with interest) any premiums the customer has paid that should have been waived.

 If we conclude that the policy was mis-sold, our general approach is to put the customer in the position they would be in if business hadn’t made the error.